 - 1024 user storable presets and 1024 user storable songs. - -8 parts.
-Modules can be assigned to the parts, for multiple sounds at the same time. - -67 modules: - 8 Oscillators Waveforms (morph from sine to triangle to sawtooth to pulse to feedwave), resonator oscillator, noise, drum oscillators (3 x percussion, 2 x cymbal, clap), sample playback, wavetables. - -Up to 4 analog filters .
+Modules can be assigned to the parts, for multiple sounds at the same time. - -67 modules: - 8 Oscillators Waveforms (morph from sine to triangle to sawtooth to pulse to feedwave), resonator oscillator, Draw waveform oscillator, harmonic oscillator, Sine Function oscillator, noise, drum oscillators (3 x percussion, 2 x cymbal, clap), sample playback, wavetables. - -Up to 4 analog filters .
 Compatible with the Gotharman filter board system.
 A pair of new dual line filterboards are installed as standard. - 8 digital filters 27 filter types.
 Standard filters, triple filters, sharp filters, tube filters... - 8 VCA's with ADSR envelope, various curves and a clip parameter.
-Can be trigged by any source. - 8 Effects Processors Many of the LD effects plus a new reverb, a wavefolder and some new pitch effects. - 8 LFO's With variable waveform and curve.
+Can be trigged by any source. - 8 Effects Processors Many of the LD effects plus a new reverb, a wavefolder and some new pitch effects. - 8 LFO's With variable waveform, curve and draw waveforms.
 Key syncable. - 8 Envelopes ADSR + decay envelope with loop options.
 Can be trigged by any source. - -5 Random Generators. - 4 Ring VCA's/Logic modules. - 2 Mixer modules , that can add extra inputs to any module. - Output module Sends up to 8 sources to the outputs, and handles the stereo panning. - Trigger Input module Assign the trigger inputs to parts and sequencer functions. - Trigger Output module Sends any sources to the trigger outputs.